 When you became a manager, how did you feel?
 What did you anticipate would change versus what changed in reality?
 Were your expectations met?
 Did you find that the role you anticipated was not quite the role you got?

-This is important because becoming a boss for the first time is an initiation, the trials involved in this transition shapes your leadership style, and therefore affect the organisation as a whole.
+This is important because becoming a boss for the first time is an initiation, the challenges involved in this transition shapes your leadership style, and therefore affect the organisation as a whole.

 Professor Linda A Hall of Harvard Business Review puts it this way;

 “Let me emphasise that the struggles new managers face represent the norm, not the exception...One of the first things new managers discover is that their role, by definition a stretch assignment, is even more demanding than they anticipated.”